Strong 2nd-set effort not enough as Cornerstone Christian ends Woodland’s season

 Woodland finishes the season 19-12.

-The opening set got off to a bad start for the Warriors – Cornerstone Christian scoring the night’s initial five points – and didn’t get a whole lot better.
+The opening set got off to a bad start for the Warriors – Cornerstone Christian scoring the night’s first five points – and didn’t get a whole lot better.
 Relentlessly attacking from the left side while selling out on blocking Woodland’s dynamic middle duo of senior Malayna Pitte and sophomore Grace Longmire, the Cyclones never had their lead trimmed below three points on their way to the 25-13 victory.

 The Warriors needed to regroup.